 Sustainability, planning and urban development: Seek key integration by studying recent cases

-VIEWS - 56 (Abstract)
+VIEWS - 2639 (Abstract)

 Abstract

 Objective: The application of sustainable development in urban planning and development is a key issue in the management and practice of urbanization in academic and professional circles.
-Although its importance has been recognized separately, there is now a need for an integrated discussion on planning, urban development and sustainability.
-The purpose is to clarify their meaning and explore their compatibility space and limitations, which increases the knowledge in this field.
-Methodology: Through the systematic study of specific literature, this paper makes a critical study on the recent cases of the interaction of these terms, focusing on the diversity of their methods and materials.
+Although its importance has been recognized separately, there is now a need for an integrated discussion on planning, urban development, and sustainability.
+The purpose is to clarify their meaning and explore their compatibility space and limitations, which increases knowledge in this field.
+Methodology: Through the systematic study of specific literature, this paper makes a critical study of the recent cases of the interaction of these terms, focusing on the diversity of their methods and materials.
 The complexity of achieving sustainable urban planning and development is emphasized and discussed.
 Result: The results show that people are more and more interested in the research in this field.
-Cities can be one of the most advantageous areas for addressing ecological issues through strategic, multi-scale, innovative, visionary and educational planning, derived from participatory processes, assessed by indicators and agreed by stakeholders at all levels.
+Cities can be one of the most advantageous areas for addressing ecological issues through strategic, multi-scale, innovative, visionary, and educational planning, derived from participatory processes, assessed by indicators, and agreed upon by stakeholders at all levels.
 Originality: In order to clarify these mechanisms, suggestions for further research are also put forward.

 Keywords